-As a not-for-profit organization for over 25 years, SHCC-NJ has become the voice of the 70,0000 Hispanic Owned businesses that contribute over $10 Billion to the State’s economy.
+As a not-for-profit organization for over 27 years, SHCCNJ has become the voice of the 116,0000 Hispanic Owned businesses that contribute over $20 Billion to the State’s economy.
 The Chamber is the premier vehicle to access the Latino community and its formidable purchasing power, as evidenced by our growth of non-Hispanic membership reaching 45 percent.

 SHCC-NJ is a voluntary membership network of individuals, businesses, Hispanic Chambers of Commerce and professional associations across New Jersey.
 The Chamber has been actively involved with various local organizations as well as the U.S. Hispanic Chamber of Commerce.
 We have leveraged those relationships to grow our Chamber in order to further serve our members.
 We are always working to find innovative ways to add additional benefits and value to our members and the community at large.

 Our mission is to promote the continued growth and development of New Jersey businesses.
 We accomplish our mission by:

 – Educate and train entrepreneurs and business owners

 – Encouraging mutually beneficial ties with the public and private sectors

 – Serving as an active and visible advocate in the political process